-5 Information sharing and managing the child protection file
+5. Information sharing and managing the child protection file

-5.1 The DSL will ensure that child protection files are kept up to date and that information will be kept confidential and stored securely.

-- 5.2 Records will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome - 5.3 The DSL will ensure that files are only accessed by those who need to see them and where files or content are shared, this will happen in line with information sharing advice and guidance. - 5.4 Where children leave the school (including in year transfers) the DSL will ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This will be transferred separately from the main pupil file, by secure transit, and confirmation of receipt will be obtained. - 5.5 When our school receives safeguarding information about a new or existing pupil this will be shared by the DSL with other key members of staff such as the SENCO. - 5.6 Because a lack of information about their circumstances can impact on a child's safety, welfare and educational outcomes, in addition to the child protection file, the DSL will also consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the new school or college. - 5.7 Where a parent/carer has expressed their intention to remove a child from the school with a view to educating at home, the DSL will liaise with East Sussex Elective Home Education (EHE) Team to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
+- 5.1.
+The DSL will ensure that child protection files are kept up to date and that information will be kept confidential and stored securely. - 5.2.
+Records will include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome - 5.3.
+The DSL will ensure that files are only accessed by those who need to see them and where files or content are shared, this will happen in line with information sharing advice and guidance. - 5.4.
+Where children leave the school (including in year transfers) the DSL will ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This will be transferred separately from the main pupil file, by secure transit, and confirmation of receipt will be obtained.
+We will make use of the ESCC Transition Information Sharing guidance to support this process. - 5.5.
+When our school receives safeguarding information about a new or existing pupil this will be shared by the DSL with other key members of staff such as the SENCO. - 5.6.
+Because a lack of information about their circumstances can impact on a child's safety, welfare and educational outcomes, in addition to the child protection file, the DSL will also consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the new school or college. - 5.7.
+Where a parent or carer has expressed their intention to remove a child from the school with a view to educating at home, the DSL will liaise with East Sussex Elective Home Education (EHE) Team to ensure that any safeguarding concerns (should there be any) are shared adequately with them, so as to inform next steps.
+Where a child has an Education Health and Care plan the school will also liaise with the local authority who will need to review the plan closely with parents/carers and other relevant professionals.

-6 Raising Awareness
+6. Raising Awareness